|

 day."

-just about any paint I could find, even though I was trained
+with just about any paint I could find, even though I was trained

 traditionally as an oil painter, and this image was largely painted in